Itinerary – 13 Day Central Australia Tour 2022

 This morning enjoy a tour around Broken Hill before proceeding Westward to the NSW- SA border town of Cockburn.
 Enroute to Port Augusta we pass through the railway towns of Yunta and Peterborough.
 Having arrived at Port Augusta visit the Wadlata Outback centre where you’ll experience the outback from yesteryear to its present day.
-Accommodation Standpipe Golf Motor Inn (Ph: 08 8642 4033).
+Accom: Standpipe Golf Motor Inn (Ph: 08 8642 4033)

 Port Augusta – Coober Pedy